2023 marks the Festival’s Golden Anniversary!

 After two years of planning and fund raising, the first Festival was launched by W.H.
 Auden in April 1973, in one of the poet’s last public appearances.
 At first biennial, the Festival became a regular yearly event by 1988, going from strength to strength.

 The Festival today

-Today the Festival is held over 17 days at the start of October in this miniature Victorian spa town at the foot of Ilkley Moor – surrounded by beautiful countryside – but only fifteen minutes from Leeds Bradford airport and a stone’s throw from Haworth, Harrogate, Leeds and Bradford.
-The Festival is supported by Arts Council England Yorkshire and Bradford Metropolitan Council
+Today the Festival is held over 17 days at the start of October in this miniature Victorian spa town at the foot of Ilkley Moor.
+Surrounded by beautiful countryside, Ilkley is only fifteen minutes from the Leeds-Bradford airport and a stone’s throw from Haworth, Harrogate, Leeds and Bradford.
+The Festival is supported by Arts Council England and Bradford Metropolitan Council.

-Over the last forty years innumerable famous authors have passed through its doors – from international figures and Nobel prize winners to poets like Ted Hughes and Benjamin Zephaniah.
+Over the last forty-nine years, innumerable famous authors have passed through its doors – from international figures and Nobel prize winners to poets like Ted Hughes and Benjamin Zephaniah.
 There have been residencies, literary walks, discussions, commissions, workshops, exhibitions, performances & moments of high drama.

-Each year around 250 events take place in a variety of venues across the town and beyond.
-And Festival events are no longer confinded to October, with special events taking place across the year and an annual poetry festival, Words in the City now a regular part of June in Bradford.
+In a typical year, around 150 events take place in a variety of venues across the town and beyond.
+And Festival events are no longer confined to October, with special events taking place across the year.